Franchise Types

 Remember, though, converting to a franchise location may also turn off some customers that were interested in the independent nature of your previous brand.

 This type of franchise is becoming more common in the non-profit and social enterprise sectors.
-Some common examples of social franchises include:
+Below are some common examples of social franchises:

 • An understanding of the social services sector